-Amazon offers fulfillment services for sellers who use Fulfillment by Amazon.
-You can store your inventory at one of Amazon’s fulfillment centers, and they will ship your products quickly and handle stock that is being sold on multiple channels, not just on their market.
+Amazon offers a fulfillment warehouse for sellers who use Fulfillment by Amazon.
+You can store your inventory at Amazon’s fulfillment center, and they will ship your products quickly and handle stock that is being sold on multiple channels, not just on their market.

 Amazon will ship and manage inventory that is available for purchase on several channels, and not just via Amazon’s marketplace.

-All FBA orders are handled in the same way as Amazon processes its own goods.
+All FBA order fulfillment is handled in the same way as Amazon processes its own goods.
 This means when someone orders a product, Amazon picks it from their stockpile, packs it, and dispatches it to the buyer.
 With Fulfillment by Amazon, a retailer can list an item on their own page and still have Amazon do all of the heavy liftings.

 Prime Audience access